SciTools/iris/docs/iris/src/userguide/cube_statistics.rst

 Aggregation of grouped data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :meth:`Cube.aggregated_by <iris.cube.Cube.aggregated_by>` operation
+:meth:`Cube.aggregated_by <iris.cube.Cube.aggregated_by>` uses an
-combines data for all points with the same value of a given coordinate, using an :class:`~iris.analysis.Aggregator`.
-To do this, you need a coordinate whose points take on only a limited set of different values -- the *number* of these then determines the size of the reduced dimension.
+:class:`~iris.analysis.Aggregator` to combine data for identical points along a given coordinate.
+The coordinate points must have a limited set of values, the number of which determines the size of the reduced dimension.
-The :mod:`iris.coord_categorisation` module can be used to make such 'categorical' coordinates out of ordinary ones: The most common use is to aggregate data over regular *time intervals*, such as by calendar month or day of the week.
+The :mod:`iris.coord_categorisation` module can be used to make such coordinates; The most common use is to aggregate data over regular time intervals, such as by calendar month or day of the week.

 For example, let's create two new coordinates on the cube to represent the climatological seasons and the season year respectively::